-Fuchs dystrophy is a disease that affects the endothelium layer.
+Fuchs dystrophy is a disease that affects the endothelium layer of the cornea.
 The endothelial cells normally pump fluid from the cornea to keep it clear.
-When they die, fluid builds up and the cornea becomes swollen and vision becomes cloudy or hazy.
+When they die, they cannot be replaced by your body, and as the disease progresses, fluid builds up in the cornea and it becomes swollen (corneal edema).
+Symptoms of Fuchs Dystrophy include glare and sensitivity to light, fluctuations in vision, foggy or blurred vision, difficulty seeing at night, and in severe cases, eye pain.

 In the early stages of Fuchs dystrophy, patients may notice few, if any, problems.
 Vision is usually hazy in the morning but gets better throughout the day.
 This is because your corneas swell more when your eyes are closed during sleep.